ML-Team-Projekt/OOD-detection-tool/README.md

 Copy this repo (HTTPS or SSH) and use `git clone 'copied string'` in your terminal to create a local copy of this repo on your machine.

 #### 2. Download models
-Download the necessary files for the actually available models for this app (these are too big to offer them via github).
+Download the necessary .pt files for the currently available models for this app manually (these are too big to offer them via this github repo).
+After download they just need to be copied into the root folder of the local copy of this repo. \
+Links: https://nc.mlcloud.uni-tuebingen.de/index.php/s/Xgwt7iYb2TrTJy7 (convnext_tiny), https://nc.mlcloud.uni-tuebingen.de/index.php/s/3QizZD7NxgAEpiT (convnext_small)

 #### 3. Activate conda environment
 This repo provides a .yml file which creates a conda environment.
 It contains channels and specified versions of dependencies on which this application is built. \